Red Hen Publications

 Those categories aren’t mutually exclusive.
 While I can’t really see Hagrid or Mundungus Fletcher escaping the DEs 3 times, I don’t have any problem with the idea that, say, Alastor Moody, might have qualified on both counts.
 Maybe so did Frank and Alice Longbottom.

-(ETA: as I’ve recently postulated in a couple of the other essays in this collection, I’ve now come around to the conclusion that while Albus may have founded the Order of the Phoenix, it was Alastor Moody who actually ran it.
+(ETA: as I’ve recently postulated in a couple of the other essays in this collection, I’ve since come around to the conclusion that while Albus may have founded the Order of the Phoenix, it was Alastor Moody who actually ran it.
 Therefore, some of the members may well have been recruited because they were Alastor’s protégés.
 Which could explain all of the Order members who were active Aurors.)

 Plus, Albus did sound particularly bitter when he eventually told Harry what became of the Longbottoms, didn’t he?
 And yet old Augusta is still one of Albus’s biggest fans, despite it all.
 And she is in tight with Griselda Marchbanks who is an even bigger fan.
 I really do begin to suspect that the Longbottom family and Albus Dumbledore may go back a long way socially and may have been even closer associated 15-20 years ago than anyone has ever bothered to inform Harry.